sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/components/main-header.md

 > If you go through the example pages and would like to copy a component, right-click on the component and choose "inspect element" to get to the HTML quicker than scanning the HTML page.
 {: .quote-info}

 The main header contains the navbar.
-Construction of the navbar differs slightly from Bootstrap because it has components that Bootstrap doesn't provIde.
+Construction of the navbar differs slightly from Bootstrap because it has components that Bootstrap doesn't provide.
 The navbar can be constructed in two ways.
-This is an example for the normal navbar and next we will provIde an example for the top nav layout with a logo too.
+This is an example for the normal navbar and next we will provide an example for the top nav layout with a logo too.

 <nav class="navbar navbar-expand navbar-white navbar-light ml-0">
   <!-- Left navbar links -->
   <ul class="navbar-nav">
     <li class="nav-item">
-      <a class="nav-link" data-wIdget="pushmenu" href="#" role="button"><i class="fas fa-bars"></i></a>
+      <a class="nav-link" data-widget="pushmenu" href="#" role="button"><i class="fas fa-bars"></i></a>
     </li>
     <li class="nav-item d-none d-sm-inline-block">
       <a href="index3.html" class="nav-link">Home</a>